Professor Robert Seale

 Phone: Ext.
 1526

 An Acting graduate of the National Theatre School in Montreal, Robert also holds a Master’s Degree summa cum laude in Performance from York University.
-He has been an award-winning CAEA professional since 1974, appearing in over 150 leading roles in the major theatres across Canada, and in the U.S.
+He has been an award-winning CAEA professional since 1974, playing loading roles in or directing over 170 productions in the major theatres across Canada, and in the U.S.

 His company has worked extensively with the RCMP, training recruits in “Crisis Intervention” at Depot Division in Regina.
 With the Canadian Armed Forces, he recently trained, directed and choreographed a 36 member Naval Boarding Party simulation for the Royal Nova Scotia International Tattoo in Halifax.

-Robert has been President of the Acadia University Faculty Association, the elected Vice-president of the Association of Nova Scotia University Teachers (ANSUT), he is on the Board of Theatre Nova Scotia, and is the elected Atlantic representative on the National Council of Canadian Actor’s Equity Association (CAEA).
+Robert has been President of the Acadia University Faculty Association, the elected Vice-president of the Association of Nova Scotia University Teachers (ANSUT), served on the Board of Theatre Nova Scotia, and was the elected Atlantic Representative on National Council, for Canadian Actor’s Equity Association (CAEA).
 Robert’s research currently involves the cultural ethnology of violence in performance.